leo-lox/camelus/README.md

 4. run `flutter pub get`

-5. run `flutter build apk --release`
+5. run `flutter build apk --release` or `flutter run` to run directly on your device in debug mode